CutLeaf Productions’ Top 5 Drone Photography Tips

 1) Know your drone, know the rules

 Before anything, I think it’s essential that each flight is carried out safely and doesn’t endanger anyone or anything.
 To carry out a safe flight, ensure to follow the basics.
-You can find out more here: https://uavcoach.com/how-to-fly-a-quadcopter-guide/2) Plan ahead
+You can find out more here: https://uavcoach.com/how-to-fly-a-quadcopter-guide/

 With a flight time averaging around 30 minutes, you haven’t got long to get the shot you’re after.
 To solve this, it’s simple.
 Plan what you want to photograph.
 You can do this by going on Google maps and searching for the location you’re photographing to get an idea of what it looks like from an aerial perspective.
 You could also have a look on Instagram to find some inspiration.
 The likeliness is the location has been photographed before, so there’s nothing wrong with finding inspiration from other people.
 Remember to check the location you’re flying as well to ensure it’s safe.
 A couple of Apps I use before a flight are: NATS Drone Assist and UAV Forecast.